Bancor: Overview

-Bretton Woods conference
+Bretton Woods Conference

-Keynes was able to make his proposal the United Kingdom's official proposal at the Bretton Woods Conference but it was not accepted.
-Rather than a supranational currency, the conference adopted a system of pegged exchange rates ultimately tied to physical gold in a system managed by the World Bank and IMF.
-In practice, the system implicitly established the United States dollar as a reserve currency convertible to gold at a fixed price on demand by other governments.
-The dollar was implicitly established as the reserve by the large trade surplus and gold reserves held by the United States at the time of the conference.
+Keynes's proposal became the United Kingdom's official proposal at the Bretton Woods Conference, but it was not accepted.

 Proposed revival

-Since the financial crisis of 2007–2008 Keynes's proposal has been revived.
+Since the 2008 financial crisis, Keynes's proposal has been revived.
 Its proponents have argued that since the end of the Bretton Woods system when the United States dollar was unpegged from gold, the United States was incentivized to run high government spending and high deficits, which made the global financial system unstable.
-In a speech delivered in March 2009 entitled Reform the International Monetary System, Zhou Xiaochuan, the Governor of the People's Bank of China called Keynes's bancor approach "farsighted" and proposed the adoption of International Monetary Fund (IMF) special drawing rights (SDRs) as a global reserve currency as a response to the financial crisis of 2007–2010.
+In a speech delivered in March 2009 entitled Reform the International Monetary System, Zhou Xiaochuan, the Governor of the People's Bank of China called Keynes's bancor approach "farsighted" and proposed the adoption of International Monetary Fund (IMF) special drawing rights (SDRs) as a global reserve currency as a response to the 2008 financial crisis.
 U.S. Secretary of the Treasury Timothy Geithner expressed interest in the idea of greater use of SDRs as a reserve.
 However, he was criticized severely for this in the United States, and the dollar lost 5 cents against the euro in exchange markets following his statements.
 He and President Barack Obama shortly afterwards backtracked Geithner's comments.

 He argued that a national currency was unsuitable as a global reserve currency because of the Triffin dilemma—the difficulty faced by reserve currency issuers in trying to simultaneously achieve their domestic monetary policy goals and meet other countries' demand for reserve currency.
 A similar analysis can be found in the Report of the United Nation's "Experts on reforms of the international monetary and financial system" as well as in the IMF's study published on 13 April 2010.